Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does This Breed Get Along with Other Pets?

-This cat is also often a good choice for multi-pet households.
-The Dragon Li cat is a fairly social and outgoing breed, and they are usually bold enough to stand their ground around other cats or dogs.
-However, cats with a very shy or reclusive personality aren’t the best choice of companions for this breed as the Dragon Li can be too social or overbearing towards other cats, even when meaning well.
+The Dragon Li is also a good choice for multi-pet households.
+They’re a fairly social and outgoing breed, and they are usually bold enough to stand their ground around other cats or dogs.
+However, cats with very shy or reclusive personalities aren’t the best companions for them since the Dragon Li can be too social or overbearing toward other cats, even when meaning well.

-This breed shouldn’t be allowed contact with small pets such as fish, reptiles, small birds, or small mammals.
+The Dragon Li shouldn’t be allowed to interact with small pets such as fish, reptiles, birds, or rodents.
 If you choose to have small pets in the household, make sure they are in a secured tank or cage where your cat can’t get to them.

 Things to Know When Owning a Dragon Li Cat: